THE STORY OF VAVASOUR

 It's not just the grinding winds from the west or the imposing presence of Tapuae-O-Uenuku, the towering peak that looms over Marlborough's Awatere Valley.
 It's not just the deep, rocky soils formed millions of years ago by relentless glaciers that molded the landscape.
 It's not just the arid climate marked by sundrenched days and cold nights.
 It's the combination of all those things together that shape the inimitable character, flavours and textures of Vavasour wines.

-The rooster on our label is from the family crest and is an indication of the family's lineage.
+The COCKEREL on our label is from the family crest and is an indication of tHAT family's lineage.